If you’re not skilled at this, you’re going to fall behind.

-I’m also often asked questions about computers in general — everything from broken hardware to lost Hotmail passwords.
+My business is to answer questions about computers in general — everything from broken hardware to lost passwords.

-I’ll give you one hint: today’s topic is off-topic, since it actually has nothing to do with computers or technology.
+I’ll give you one hint: today’s topic is off-topic since it has nothing to do with computers or technology.

-And yet, it kinda has everything to do with it.
+And yet, it has everything to do with it.

 It’s all about your ability to communicate

-The number one reason an Ask Leo! question goes unanswered is that it doesn’t include enough information.
+The #1 reason an Ask Leo! question goes unanswered is that it doesn’t include enough information.

 I can’t understand the question.

-Now, you might be tempted to say that this would be because I have a high percentage of non-English speaking readers – and yes, that does play a part, but not as large a part as you might think.
+You might be tempted to say this is because a high percentage of my readers aren’t native English speakers, and that does play a part, but not as large a part as you might think.

-No, when it comes to writing unintelligible questions, it’s the so-called “native English speakers” that actually cause me the most difficulty … and the most frustration.
+No, when it comes to writing unintelligible questions, it’s the so-called “native English speakers” that cause me the most frustration.

-And yes, with over 10 years of experience reading question after question after question, I can usually tell the difference between a native English speaker, and someone for whom English is a second language.
+And yes, with over 18 years of experience reading question after question after question, I can usually tell the difference between a native English speaker and someone for whom English is a second language.

 Poor-literacy spans all demographics

-I’m not speaking of illiteracy — the inability to read or write your native tongue, I’m talking about poor literacy skills.
-What I see too often is the inability to write (or occasionally speak) in a clear and understandable manner.
+I’m not talking about illiteracy — the inability to read or write your native tongue.
+I’m talking about poor literacy: the inability to write or speak understandably.

-I’m also not speaking specifically about so-called “text speak”, or similar shorthands that have evolved for various reasons and at various times.
-While they do contribute seriously to the overall problem, they’re certainly not – in my opinion at least – the worst offenders.
+I’m also not talking about so-called “text speak” or similar shorthands.
+While they do contribute to the problem, they’re certainly not the worst offenders.

-The worst are those questions that come in that are written in English, but the English is so poorly written that it ranges anywhere from simply unclear to completely incomprehensible.
+What I object to are the questions that are written in English, but the English is so poorly written that it ranges anywhere from unclear to completely incomprehensible.

-It happens much more often than you’d expect, and it comes from all demographics: young and old, male and female, and from just about any English-speaking locale.
+It happens more often than you’d expect, and it comes from all demographics: young and old, male and female, and just about any English-speaking locale.

 It seems pretty obvious: if I can’t understand a question, I can’t help.
-If it’s really hopeless, I’ll simply skip the question and move on.
+If it looks hopeless, I simply skip the question and move on.

-But I often do try, and that’s where it can actually get more frustrating.
+But I often do try, and that’s where it can get more frustrating.
 I do try to answer poorly written questions, guessing or inferring what the problem is from the perplexing use of English.

 I’ve just wasted my time and the time of whoever was trying to get their problem solved.